masum184e/handbook/git.md

 4. `git pull --rebase` - Instead of merging changes, this command applies changes on top of your current branch, keeping the history clean.
 5. `git pull --no-commit` - Pulls changes but does not automatically create a merge commit.
 6. `git pull --no-merge` - Fetches updates but does not merge them automatically.

+## `clone` Commands

+It create a copy of a remote repository on your local machine.

+When you clone a repository, Git performs the following actions:

+- Copies the entire repository (all branches, commits, history, etc.) from the remote server to your local machine.

+- Sets up the remote connection (origin by default) so you can fetch, push, and pull changes.

+1. `git clone <repository_url> <new_directory_name>` - Clone the repo into a specific directory.
+2. `git clone --branch <branch_name> <repository_url>` - Clone a specific branch.
+3. `git clone --depth 1 <repository_url>` - If you only need the latest version of the repository and not the full commit history.

 # `.git` Folder